Designing Your Workshop

 - Use multiple strategies to evaluate what faculty have learned.
 The daily "road checks" and "end of workshop" surveys are important.
 But also consider using a variety of embedded assessments in the workshop program that will help demonstrate competence or mastery of workshop materials.
 Observations or interviews (i.e., informal conversations) following a pre-defined protocol may help; even consider video-taping small group interactive sessions (but make sure the permission forms have been signed).
 Materials initially submitted to the workshop (e.g., short essays, posters...) may be revisited during or at the end of the workshop to help measure progress.
 For other ideas about how to evaluate impacts on faculty, see Planning the Evaluation.

 For an overview of the role of the development of workshops and webpages in the On the Cutting Edge program, see: Macdonald, R. H., C. A. Manduca, D. W. Mogk and B. J. Tewksbury (2004).
-On the Cutting Edge: Improving Learning by Enhancing Teaching. ( This site may be offline. ) In, Invention and Impact: Building Excellence in Undergraduate Science, Technology, Engineering, and Mathematics (STEM) Education.
+On the Cutting Edge: Improving Learning by Enhancing Teaching. (more info) In, Invention and Impact: Building Excellence in Undergraduate Science, Technology, Engineering, and Mathematics (STEM) Education.
 Washington, D.C., AAAS: 381.